 WELCOME TO THE OFFICIAL WEBSITE OF WYTHALL PARISH COUNCIL

-IF YOU WOULD LIKE US TO DISPLAY INFORMATION ABOUT YOUR LOCAL GROUP OR CLUB PLEASE CONTACT US.
+IF YOU WOULD LIKE US TO DISPLAY INFORMATION ON OUR WEBSITE ABOUT A LOCAL GROUP/CLUB PLEASE CONTACT US.

 ENVIRONMENTALLY FRIENDLY TOILET OFFICIALLY OPENED AT OUR ALLOTMENTS

 An environmentally friendly toilet has now been installed at our Allotments in Baccabox Lane.
 The official opening has taken place and the toilet can now be used by allotment holders all year round.